utsavnarayan/image_drive/README.md

 2. It uses Django's built in authentication system
 3. Contains views for signup, login, upload and view image
 4. It is hostable on AWS micro

+## Cool things implemented:
+*  Twitter Bootstrap
+*  Multiple forms on same page
+*  Custom template for forms without the use of widgets (widget mixes views with models)
+*  SPA - single page architecture *without the use of any front-end framework*